iszczesniak/cpp/memory/index.md

 variable.

-If the return type is of a reference type, we say that a function returns by value.
-The reference should be bound to an object that outlives the function (i.e., lives after the function exist), i.e., that was not locally created (so it must be dynamically, statically, or globally created).
-Usually we return a reference to dynamically-allocated data as in the case of containers, e.g., `operator[]` of `std::vector`.
+If the return type is of a reference type, we say that a function returns by reference.
+The reference should be bound to data that will exist when the function returns (i.e., the data should outlive the function).
+Containters (e.g., `std::vector`), for instance, return a reference to dynamically-allocated data in, for instance, `operator[]` or `front` functions.

 This example shows how to return a result by value and by reference.
 Compile the example with the flag `-fno-elide-constructors`.